lutierigb/shell-things/oputus-readme.md

 ### Notifications

 These are push notification that requires the **Meta Trader 5** app on your phone.
-In order to set it up in the MT5 on your desktop select Tools - Options - Notifications tab.
+In order to set it up, in the MT5 in your VM select Tools - Options - Notifications tab.
 Check **Enable Push notifications**, enter the **MetaQuotes ID** from the App in the appropriate field and hit **Test**.

 Note: I highly recommend you enable this feature as it will give you good insight into the EA.